starfishos-org/starfishos/artificial_eval.md

 ## Requirements

 Hardware
-- Intel® Optane™ Persistent Memory (or you can use our Qemu mode for simulation)
+- Intel® Optane™ Persistent Memory (or you can use Qemu mode for simulation)

 Software
 - docker: we build the OS within a given docker